darshan-hpc/darshan/darshan-test/regression/README.txt

      standard workstation)
    - cray-module-alcf (for static/dynamic instrumentation using a Darshan Cray module on Cray systems @ the ALCF only)
-   - cray-module-nersc (for static/dynamic instrumentation using a Darshan Cray module on Cray systems @ NERSC only)
+   - cray-module-nersc-perlmutter (for instrumentation using a Darshan Cray module on the Perlmutter system @ NERSC only)

 The platform type should map to a subdirectory containing scripts that describe how to perform platform-specific tasks (like loading or